FelixGunzer/JCD_thesis/README.md

 Export the labelled areas to another .csv file for further processing.

 ## Assignments to phylogenetic areas
-I have assigned labelled areas to phylogenetic areas in my thesis using the following script:
+I have assigned labelled areas to phylogenetic areas in my thesis using the following R script:
 As one will notice, the statistical methods and plots on which my results are based can be found later in the code.
 ```
 library(dplyr)